Ziriben/Zenon/README.md

 ![Zenon](https://github.com/Ziriben/Zenon/raw/master/Zenon.gmx/sprites/images/sprLogo_0.png)

-Zenon is a [Shoot'Em Up](https://en.wikipedia.org/wiki/Shoot_%27em_up) style 2D Android game, in which you skip straight to the serious business by facing only bosses, which fire high-speed projectiles your way.
+Zenon is a [Shoot'Em Up](https://en.wikipedia.org/wiki/Shoot_%27em_up) style 2D Android game (made with GameMaker Studio), in which you skip straight to the serious business by facing only bosses, which fire high-speed projectiles your way.
 Zenon is also an unforgiving [perma-death](https://en.wikipedia.org/wiki/Permadeath) game, meaning you die right away after being hit by any enemy projectiles, and have to start over, good luck!

 ### How to play